 Celestial sphere; solar system; theories of the evolution of the solar system: star identification; physics of the stars; star clusters and nebulae; galactic systems; evolution of the universe.
+Placed in Courses in Reserve 3/27/13.

 CHEM 420 Chemistry of Hazardous Materials